HighFiveMedia/h5-replace-phone-numbers/README.md

 });
 ```

-In the example, if the page loads with "?source=aw" at the end of the URL, then all 'a' elements with the 'href=tel:18002735546' attribute will have that attribute replaced with 'href=tel:1234567890'.
+In the example, if the page loads with "?source=aw" at the end of the URL, then all `<a>` elements with the `href='tel:18002735546'` attribute will have that attribute replaced with `href='tel:1234567890'`.